pgbackrest/pgbackrest/README.md

 * Fairly comprehensive unit tests for all the basic operations.
 More work to be done here for sure, but then there is always more work to be done on unit tests.

+* Removed dependency on Storable and replaced with a custom ini file implementation.

 ### v0.19: Improved error reporting/handling

 * Working on improving error handling in the file object.
 This is not complete, but works well enough to find a few errors that have been causing us problems (notably, find is occasionally failing building the archive async manifest when system is under load).